fortinetsolutions/terraform-modules/GCP/qwiklabs/SE-Summit-2023/instructions/en-nobreaks.md

 ### Reviewing the deployment
 Once everything is deployed you can connect to the FortiGates to verify they are running and formed the cluster properly.
 In an FGCP (FortiGate Clustering Protocol) high-availability cluster all configuration changes are managed by the primary instance and automatically copied to the secondary.
 You can manage the primary instance using your web browser – the web console is available on standard HTTPS port – or via SSH.
 You will find the public IP address of your newly deployed FortiGate as well as the initial password in the terraform outputs.

-1. Select the value of `default_password` terraform output to copy it to clipboard
+1.Select the value of `default_password` terraform output to copy it to clipboard
-2. Click the `primary_fgt_mgmt` URL in the outputs to open it in a new browser tab
+1. Click the `primary_fgt_mgmt` URL in the outputs to open it in a new browser tab
-3. Log in as user `admin` with password from your clipboard
+1. Log in as user `admin` with password from your clipboard
-4. Change the initial password to your own
+1. Change the initial password to your own
-5. Login with your new password
+1. Login with your new password
-6. Skip through dashboard configuration, possible firmware upgrade offer and the welcome video
+1. Skip through dashboard configuration, possible firmware upgrade offer and the welcome video
-7. Ignore the red FortiCare Support warning in the dashboard.
+1. Ignore the red FortiCare Support warning in the dashboard.
 It informs you that your support contract was not registered.
 Support contract is not available for this lab.
-8. In the menu on the left select **System > HA**
+1. In the menu on the left select **System > HA**
     In the table you should see two FortiGate instances with different serial numbers and roles marked as “Primary” and “Secondary”.
 Initially, the secondary instance might be marked as “Out of sync”, but you can continue without waiting for the cluster to synchronize the configuration.

 The **day0** module created a cluster and necessary load balancers, but did not create external load balancer frontend.
 External IP address and its related load balancer frontend will be created in the following step as part of the application deployment.
 You can verify that the load balancer **fgt-qlabs-bes-elb-us-central1** has no frontend attached in the GCP web console in **Network services** section available under the menu in top-left corner of the console.
 Use **Search** in the top bar if you cannot find **Network services** in the menu.